appuchias/appuchias.github.io/content/posts/2024/07/my-preferences.md

 However, dashes are useful as they make the cursor stop when you press `Ctrl` + `→` or `Ctrl` + `←` in most text editors and file browsers.
 So, I use dashes to separate the sections of the filenames.

+# Timezones

+PLEASE use UTC.

+It's neutral, doesn't have daylight saving time and you can expect it when you see a timestamp.

+Also, why did Windows decide to store the local time in the RTC?
+Store the UTC time and then see what the user's timezone is and convert it to the local time.
+Come on, it isn't that hard.

 ---

 Thanks for reading!